-I’m 43 now but when the candy-colored hues of this newly opened Dessert Museum showed up on my Facebook feed, it was like I was 5 years old again.
+I’m 43 now but when the candy-colored hues of this newly opened Dessert Museum in Manila showed up on my Facebook feed, it was like I was 5 years old again.
 I forwarded the post to Ren and just like that, we had our tickets.
 We may not be kids anymore but the prospect of running amok in our own Land of Candy was just too sweet to pass up.

 Save This on Pinterest!

 No time to read this now?
 Click on the red save button and pin it for later!

 The Dessert Museum isn’t really a museum but a pastel-hued attraction dedicated to candy and sweets.
 Located in swanky S Maison Mall at the base of Conrad Hotel Manila, it opened its doors on 10 February 2018 and boasts eight themed rooms, each inspired by a different confection like donuts, marshmallows, and gummy bears.
 For PHP 799 (PHP 699 if you purchase tickets online), tour-goers get a two-hour curated tour of the museum along with up to 6 free desserts.